Suburra: Blood on Rome: Season 3 (2020)

 The events take place a few days after Lele's suicide and Manfredi's awakening from a coma, now in intensive care and under house arrest.
 Now Aureliano and Spadino intend to avenge Lele and all the victims of Samurai.
 After taking revenge, they try to come to an agreement with Cinaglia.
 Cinaglia has in mind to involve them on the occasion of the Extraordinary Jubilee announced by the Pope, in Africa.
 The new goal of the two is now also the management of the affairs of Northern Rome, proclaiming themselves as "the new Kings of Rome".

 Reception

 Season 1 received a 100% approval rating on review aggregator Rotten Tomatoes with an average rating of 8.0/10.
 Hanh Nguyen of IndieWire called it "Netflix's Italian Answer to Narcos", and praised the series for its soundtrack and filming.

-Suburra: Blood on Rome is noted for being the first Italian television series to feature a Sinti mobster character that is gay (Spadino Anacleti).
+Suburra: Blood on Rome is noted for being the first Italian television series to feature a Sinti mobster character who is gay (Spadino Anacleti).